 - Ease of use, batch processing of multiple documents and seamless 2-way integration with multiple accounting software.

-Update June 2021: this post was originally published in May 2021 and has since been updated.
+Update November 2021: this post was originally published in May 2021 and has since been updated multiple times.